 “Utah’s First Lady of the Arts”

 Born in a log cabin in Fillmore, Utah in 1868, Alice Merrill Horne went on to make extraordinary contributions to her state.
-The authors of Artists of Utah (1999) describe her as “one of the most active civic and cultural movers that Utah has ever called citizen”.
+The authors of Artists of Utah (1999) describe her as “one of the most active civic and cultural movers that Utah has ever called citizen.”

-In 1898, Alice Merrill Horne ran for the 3rd Utah Legislature specifically to advance an arts agenda.
-Once elected, she authored the legislation to create the Utah Arts Institute (forerunner to the present-day Utah Arts Council).
-This established the first state-sponsored arts agency in the nation.
+In 1898, at the age of 30, Alice Merrill Horne ran for the 3rd Utah Legislature.
+She already had an arts agenda in mind.
+Once elected, she authored the legislation, an “Art Bill”, creating the Utah Arts Institute (forerunner to the present-day Utah Division of Arts & Museums).
+Upon passage, this established the first state-sponsored arts agency in the nation and served as a model for the National Endowment for the Arts (NEA).
 She established an annual statewide visual arts competition through which paintings would be purchased for a permanent state arts collection.
-This collection, originally dubbed the Alice Art Collection, now numbers over 1,200 pieces, and is valued in the millions.
+This expanding collection, originally dubbed the Alice Art Collection, now numbers over 1,200 pieces, and is valued in the millions.
+It is a dynamic collection adding powerful contemporary Utah artworks to earlier masterpieces.
 In early 2018, the Utah State Legislature unanimously passed a bill renaming the collection, the “State of Utah Alice Merrill Horne Collection”.

-An accomplished artist in her own right, Alice Merrill Horne, was the mother of six children, and inspired a passion for art among many of her descendants.
-Karen Horne, her great-granddaughter, recalls being influenced by the early Utah Impressionists in the family collection.
-Karen feels her roots as a colorist hark back to her early exposure to those vibrant paintings.
+Alice was the mother of six children of her own, and inspired a passion for art and culture among many of her descendants.
+One of Alice’s great-granddaughters, Karen Horne, recalls being influenced by her story and the early Utah paintings and drawings in the family collection.
+Karen has devoted her own life to creating and presenting art.
+She feels her roots as an impressionist hark back to her early exposure to those vibrant paintings.